Dear Comrade AP/TS Box Office Collections (Day 1): A Good Start For Vijay Deverakonda’s Movie

 Day 1 Collections

 As per initial reports, Dear Comrade collected a share of around Rs 6 crore at the AP and TS box office on Day 1 and opened on a fair note.
-One is likely to get a clearer picture once official figures are revealed.
+One is likely to get a clearer picture once the official figures are revealed.

 Mixed Fortunes

-Dear Comrade reportedly did pretty well in Nizam with most shows witnessing good occupancy.
-It, however, struggled to make an impact in mass centres where it faced stiff competition from iSmart Shankar.
-The buzz is that the film has failed to work with the masses as it is not a commercial pot-boiler.
+Dear Comrade reportedly did pretty well in Nizam with most shows witnessing a good occupancy.
+It, however, struggled to make an impact in the mass centres where it faced stiff competition from iSmart Shankar.
+The buzz is that the film has failed to work with the masses as it is not a commercial potboiler.

 A Crucial Release